 Every theme contains a language file with the file ending .pot, which you can use to translate the theme.
 The .pot file is a list of all the texts used in the theme files in English language.
 These files are named according to the used language (en_EN, po, de_DE.po, etc.).
 You can go go through every line of text and translate it to your native language (e.g. using software Poedit, which is available for free at poedit.net).
 Afterwards, you can you save it.
 There are another files .mo, which are compiled exports from the .po files and used by WordPress to translate the theme.

 The easiest way to localize your theme is using the plugin -“Codestyling Localization.”
-This plugin is free and downloadable from official WordPress plugin directory (wordpress.org/plugins).
+This plugin is free and downloadable from official WordPress plugin website (wordpress.org/plugins).
 After the plugin installation and activation, go to

 Tools > Localization and translate the theme.
 Simple follow the plugin instructions.
 It is very easy, but according to the theme complexity it requires an appropriate time.
 From my own experiences, I must say, and it is a near work.
 Therefore, I recommend finding a theme, which is already localized in your native language.